 Open your shoes wide to achieve the same result.
 Following this, various options are available to you: consider a brief foot massage, reapply talcum powder, or replace blister prevention strips, among other choices.
 If you feel a blister forming somewhere, you can add a second skin bandage over it.

 Simple Things to Do After a Day of Hiking

 In the evening, when you start to take a well-deserved rest after a day of walking, you can put into practice simple gestures to continue preventing foot blisters.

 Start by removing your shoes and then your socks and take the opportunity to spend most of the evening barefoot.
 This will have the effect of softening the epidermis and accustoming the arch of the foot.

 On the material side, remember to dry your shoes, socks, and soles as much as possible!
 Remember that keeping your feet dry helps prevent blisters from forming.
 Then, you can repeat the operations performed previously: massages and application of anti-friction cream.
 Then a good recovery through long nights of sleep allows your epidermis to regenerate better.

 Finally, tell yourself that alcohol consumption significantly increases the acidity of sweat.
 This will then tend to amplify the probability of overheating the next day.
 By limiting your alcohol consumption in the evening while hiking, you increase your chances of escaping foot blisters!

 A true scourge of hikers, blisters on their feet are not a fatality.
 Many solutions even prevent their formation and significantly reduce the risk of development during a hike.
-Before going on a long trail, consider buying hiking shoes, anti-blister socks and insoles that are adapted to the morphology of your feet.
-Don’t go on the trail with new shoes, take the time to “make them”.
+Before going on a long trail, consider buying hiking shoes, anti-blister socks, and insoles that are adapted to the morphology of your feet.
+Don’t go on the trail with new shoes, take the time to make them comfortable.